gulp-cookery/gulp-chef/README.md

 ### Nesting Task

 Tasks can be nested.
-Sub tasks lexically (or so called "cascading") inherits its parent's configurations.
+Sub tasks lexically (or statically) cascading inherits its parent's configurations.
 And even better, for some predefined properties, e.g. "`src`", "`dest`", paths are joined automatically.

 ``` javascript
 var meals = chef({